Geseke: Geography

 Geseke is situated approximately 12 km south-east of Lippstadt and 20 km south-west of Paderborn.
 The city is located at the Hellweg and B1.
 Further south in Steinhausen is the motorway that leads to the A44 (Dortmund-Kassel).
 In Ahden in Paderborn administrative district is the Paderborn / Lippstadt Airport.
-The town has his own railway station which lies next to the Edeka and the Aldi market.
-From Geseke, there's a connection to other cities including Paderborn and Lippstadt.
+The town has its own railway station which lies next to the Edeka and the Aldi market.
+From Geseke, there is a connection to other cities including Paderborn and Lippstadt.
 The Ems-Börde-Bahn from the Eurobahn which is part of the Keolis Gruppe runs from Münster via Hamm, Soest, Lippstadt, Geseke to Paderborn and occasionally via Altenbecken, Warburg and Hofgeismar to Kassel-Wilhelmshöhe.
-In Soest you have an additionally connection to Dortmund via Werl and Unna.
+In Soest there is an additional connection to Dortmund via Werl and Unna.
 The RE1 (Regionalbahn 1) of the Deutsche Bahn ends or starts in Paderborn and runs via Lippstadt, Soest, Hamm, Dortmund, Essen, Düsseldorf and Cologne to Aachen.
-This train doesn't stop at the Geseke station.
-In Paderborn you can also take the trains to Bielefeld.
-In bigger stations you also have the connections to ICs and ICEs.
+This train does not stop at the Geseke station.
+In Paderborn one can also take the trains to Bielefeld.
+In bigger stations there are also connections to ICs and ICEs.